 EarthWorks Insitute partners with educators to develop a hands-on curriculum that works with teachers to enhance STEM learning and educational enrichment.
 These programs are crafted to suit the needs of each community, serve as professional development resources for educators, and enable administrators to sustain an impact in their communities.

 As New York State’s comprehensive science standards take root at the regional and local level, community organizations will play a larger role in the development of students and program success.
-EarthWorks Institute Experiential Learning Guides are trained to work with educators to:
+EarthWorks Experiential Learning Guides are trained to work with educators to:

 – Meet State Standards